AdamBoley/Beergate/README.md

 Should time permit, a second app dealing with the pseudo-e-commerce part of the project will be started.
 This will use a database model to contain a pre-made selection of beer, which would equate to a shipment of a case of beer.

+When formatting the admin panel, I decided to allow filtering by 5 categories - approved, created_on, brewery, type and author.
+Filtering by approved allows a superuser to see reviews that have not yet been approved.
+Filtering by created_on allows superusers to see what reviews have been posted in the last periods of time.
+Filtering by brewery and type allows superusers to see reviews of beers brewed by certain breweries and of beers of a certain type.
+Filtering by author allows superusers to see posts by certain users, which may allow them to find users who are particularly prolific.

 # Design Choices

 I intend to use the background image used in the first Beergate project, that of a tall glass of beer with a dark background, which is then given some opacity to darken it off.
 This will apply to all pages for a uniform user experience.